hassanfayyaz19/pts-controller-websocket-server/README.md

 npm start
 ```

-The server will start on port 3000 (configurable via PORT environment variable).
+The server will start on the configured port (default: 3000).

 ### Server Endpoints